 - Place object content for tiling patterns, artistic brushes, symbols on Reference canvases and automatically uses these as styles.

 There are three predefined canvas types in a VectorStyler, each containing a hierarchy of canvases.
 A canvas may contain any kind of artwork, illustration or content, regardless of its type.
 These predefined canvas types are used only to facilitate a specific document structure.

 - The Reference canvases are used to design content for tiling pattern, artistic brush, pattern brush, scatter brush, symbols and other objects or styles that are used throughout the document.
 Reference canvases can be assigned roles (similar to object roles), to set implicit roles for objects in the canvas.

-- The Master canvases are used to create master copies used as common content in multiple other canvases.
+- The Template canvases are used to create templates used as common content in multiple other canvases.

 - The Artwork group of canvases contain the regular canvases used to create artworks and designs.

 - Each canvas type group may contain a hierarchy of canvases, to allow organizing a larger number of design elements and artwork.

 - It is possible to create additional canvas type groups, but they will all act as regular canvases.